firebud2/staff-docs/teams-and-roles.md

 --------
 The following is a list of teams and their roles.

+A few things to note on how team membership works:
+    - A team member may belong to different teams and roles.
+    - There are no real guidelines for team/role mixing.
+The constraints on a per-team member basis.
+    - A clarification on

 - **Management Team**
     - **Project-Lead**, highest-ranking person(s) in the project responsible for making managerial decisions and leading the primary